COSC3020/tsp-local-search-nataliesleight/README.md

 reasoning, to this markdown file.

 Time complexity: n + (n-2) + (n^3) (random chance + (n/2) + (n-1))
+2n -2 + n^3(rand + n^2/2 - n/2)
+2n - 2 + n^3rand + n^5/2 - n^4/2
+n^5/2 - n^4/2 + n^3rand + 2n - 2

+The time complexity is $T(n) ∈ (\frac{n^5}{2}$.

+The main function starts off by building an array of the nodes in the graph.
+This takes n time.
+It then calls on a function that randomizes the order of the array which takes n - 2 time (for loop runs from 0 to n-2).

+After that a for loop is entered.
+This for loop runs n^3 times.
+This is an arbitrary value that I have selected and will be how many times

 n = make path array
 n-2 = randomize path array
 n^3 = for loop of n^3